jackyzha0/quartz/content/notes/COSC 202 Jet Hughes.md

 2) Another course of action you could take, which would be unethical, would be to confront him, and ask for a raise with the threat of quitting
 3) Sabotage the project from the inside, so that the product is never released
 4) Consult a lawyer and try to find a problem with the legality of the software
+5) approach an ethics commitee and inform them of your situation
+6) arrange a meeting with with your manager, and with a third party to discuss the situation

-(META: I dont think this question is specific enough about what the action should accomplish, a person could take any action is this situation, you haven't specified that the action should be ethical)
+(META: I dont think this question is specific enough about what the action should accomplish, a person could take any action is this situation, you haven't specified that the action should be ethical.)

 5) I could hold my foot and count to three